x4dr/Fen/endworld/combat.md

 If armor or a defensive layer breaks, it stops protecting.
 Some defenses may leak damage through while they break.

-For living targets, damage represents wounds, which may heal.
+For living targets, damage represents wounds, which may heal, for systems they represent damage which may be repaired.

 ---